jchitpin/thinkdeck/README.md

 # Hardware/software build guide

-The build instructions are split into the following sections:

 ## Modifying the 3D prints (optional)

 You may need/want to modify the chassis design depending on the size of your components.
 These include: